 The Reading/Writing Learning Clinic offers professional reading and writing evaluations for school-aged children and adults.
 Our evaluations are qualitative assessments that describe the learner’s use of reading and writing strategies when transacting with and composing texts.
 The assessment process culminates with the development of a Biographic Literacy Profile which provides a detailed appraisal of the learner’s reading and writing strengths.
 Each literacy evaluation is conducted to advocate for the learner.
 Reading and writing proficiency is described in terms of meaning construction and our evaluations provide parents and teachers with straight-forward and individualized recommendations to support literacy development inside and outside of school settings.

-The Reading/Writing Learning Clinic is affiliated with the Literacy Studies Department from the School of Education and Allied Human Services.
-As an intrinsic component of the Literacy Studies Department, the Clinic embraces an understanding of literacy as a human right and education for social justice.
-The Clinic is a site for developing exemplary teaching practices, for training interns in the Literacy Studies Department graduate programs, and for conducting state-of-the-art literacy research.
+The Reading/Writing Learning Clinic is affiliated with the Literacy Studies Program in the Department of Specialized Program in Education of the School of Education.
+As an intrinsic component of the Literacy Studies Program, the Clinic embraces an understanding of literacy as a human right and education for social justice.
+The Clinic is a site for developing exemplary teaching practices, for training interns in the Literacy Studies Graduate Programs, and for conducting state-of-the-art literacy research.
 The Clinic is dedicated to supporting teachers through sharing knowledge about teaching practices.
 The Clinic is a nationally recognized site of exploring both the nature of literacy and exemplary ways to support literacy development.

 Click here for the Reading/Writing Learning Clinic's Registration Forms

 Click here for the Reading/Writing Learning Clinic's Literacy Registration Survey